 The Vancouver Canucks took on MoDo of the Swedish Hockey League (SHL), on Sept.
 14, 2000, as part of the NHL Challenge in Stockholm, Sweden.
 This marked the first time Daniel and Henrik Sedin wore Canucks uniforms after being taken with the second and third overall picks of the 1999 NHL Entry Draft.

 Daniel scored a goal and two assists against this former team while playing on the same line as his brother Henrik.
-The following day, he scored the overtime to beat Djurgarden to win the exhibition tournament.
+The following day, he scored the overtime winner to beat Djurgarden to win the exhibition tournament.
+They were both inducted into the Hockey Hall of Fame in 2022 after spending their entire NHL career with the Canucks.

 Zetterberg Hangs Up His Skates

 The final six of Zetterberg’s 15 seasons in Detroit were spent as the team captain.
-He won the 2008 Conn Smythe Trophy for being named the most valuable player of the postseason which ended in a Stanley Cup victory.
+He won the 2008 Conn Smythe Trophy for being named the most valuable player of the postseason, which ended in a Stanley Cup victory.
 He is currently fifth all-time in the Red Wings’ storied franchise history in goals, assists, and points.
-His is sixth in games played.
+He is sixth in games played.

 Odds & Ends